 Zone 0 is inside the bath or shower itself.
 Any fitting used in this bathroom zone must be low voltage, (max 12V) and be rated at least IP67 which is total immersion proof.
 (We do not currently have any fittings that are suitable for Zone 0)

 Zone 1 is the area above the bath to a height of 2.25m from the floor.
 If the fitting is 240V a 3oma residual current device (RCD) must also be used to protect the circuit in this zone.
 An IP65 rating is recommended.

 Zone 2 is an area stretching 0.6m outside the perimeter of the bath and to a height of 2.25m from the floor.
-In this zone an IP rating of at least IP44 is required.
-In addition it is good practice to consider the area around a wash basin, within a 60cm radius of any tap to be considered as zone 2.
+In these bathroom zones an IP rating of at least IP44 is required.
+In addition, it is good practice to consider the area around a wash basin, within a 60cm radius of any tap, to be considered as zone 2.

 Zone 3 is anywhere outside zones 0, 1, and 2 (subject to specific limits) and where no water jet is likely to be used.
 No IP rating is required.
-In addition to the above, if there is a liklihood of water jets being used for cleaning purposes in zones 1, 2 and 3, a fitting rated a minimum IP65 must be used.
+However, if there is a likelihood of water jets being used for cleaning purposes in zones 1, 2 and 3, a fitting rated a minimum IP65 must be used.